sergueik/springboot_study/basic-terraform/README.md

       - .publish_all_ports: was null, but now cty.False
       - .pid_mode: was null, but now cty.StringVal("")

 ```

-the conatiner is created but there is no service causing it to exit:
+the container is created but there is no service causing it to exit:
 ```sh
 docker container ls
 ```
 ```text
 CONTAINER ID   IMAGE          COMMAND     CREATED         STATUS                     PORTS     NAMES 3ac610b99dc7   82f67be598eb   "/bin/sh"   2 minutes ago   Exited (0) 2 minutes ago             alpine_test
 ```
 uncommenting the `host` argument,
 ```hcl